 - Add bacon to a large skillet then place over medium heat and let bacon slowly render its fat and brown.
 Once browned, scoop bacon onto a paper towel lined plate to drain.
 Remove all but 2 Tablespoons bacon grease from the skillet.

-- For the pasta: Turn heat under water back up to high to bring to a boil then add fettuccini.
-Cook, stirring occasionally, until al dente - ie NOT totally tender as the pasta will finish cooking in the creamy parmesan sauce.
+- Turn heat under water back up to high to bring to a boil then add fettuccini.
+Cook, stirring occasionally, until al dente – ie NOT totally tender as the pasta will finish cooking in the creamy parmesan sauce.
 Note: Pasta should be done at the same time as the cream sauce/skillet portion of the dish, but if it's done before, scoop out 1 cup pasta cooking water and reserve then drain pasta and set aside.

 - Meanwhile, turn heat under skillet up to medium-high then add mushrooms and shallot and stir to coat in bacon grease.
 Let mushrooms sit and sear until they release their liquid, 2-3 minutes, then saute, stirring occasionally, until the liquid has cooked off.
 Add garlic and dried thyme then continue sauting until the mushrooms are golden brown and tender, 5 minutes, turning heat down slightly if needed to prevent garlic from burning.